 A friend and I were talking the other day about how different our approaches were to the stock market.
-After having read Benjamin Graham’s classic The Intelligent Investor*, I decided to try and be disciplined about choosing and buying stocks as well as keep a long term perspective.
+After having read Benjamin Graham’s classic *, I decided to try and be disciplined about choosing and buying stocks as well as keep a long term perspective.
 My friend argued that, using his own methodology, his stock picks had sometimes already realized 20-30% gains in a few months’ time, and so they were worth selling in order to reap these gains before the stock went down again, even if he had held his picks for less than a year.
 This seemed to make some sense too.
 After all, if the market shot to 12,000 tomorrow, wouldn’t most people assume it would be unsustainable and drop?
 In that case, wouldn’t it make sense to sell and rebuy at a lower price?

 As it turns out, the breakeven point where the impact of short-term capital gains tax would be less than the amount you’d gain from selling depends on many things, one of which is your income tax bracket (%), because in general, short-term capital gains are taxed at this rate.
 For this calculation, I assumed that long-term capital gains (e.g. holdings of greater than 12 months) would incur a tax of 15%.
 I also ignored commisions and state taxes for simplicity, though these could be added in easily.
 I’ll spare you the details, but the formula below shows the impact of short-term capital gain tax rates on your gains.